SydneyJavaMeetup/quarkus-live-coding-practice/README.md

 Quick acknowledgement of:
 * first meetup since pandemic (Jan 29, 2020!)
 * changes for me since the last meetup, I really value the in-person now more than ever
-* changes in the world since the last meetup - upheaval, downturns, uncertainty

 Ethos, vibe
 * openness